Quansight-Labs/ndindex/docs/slices.md

 <i>(not a great way of thinking about indices)</i>
 </div>

-Using this way of thinking, the first element of the array is to the left of the "1-divider".
+Using this way of thinking, the first element of `a` is to the left of the "1-divider".
 An integer index `i` produces the element to the right of the "`i`-divider", and a slice `a[i:j]` picks the elements between the `i` and `j` dividers.